Beta Globin (HBB) Sequencing and Deletion/Duplication

 • Variants in the HBB gene can result in formation of a structurally abnormal protein or decrease the amount of protein produced.

-• Certain HBB deletions impair the developmental switch from fetal to adult Hb, resulting in hereditary persistence of fetal Hb.
+• Certain HBB deletions impair the developmental switch from HbF to HbA, resulting in HPFH.

 Test Interpretation